graphhopper/graphhopper-navigation-example-legacy/README.md

 ## Serverless

-It is possible to create your navigation experience without any server component.
-Then you'll need to sign up at the [GraphHopper Directions API](https://www.graphhopper.com/products/) and at [MapTiler](https://www.maptiler.com/cloud/) or compatible vector tile API providers.
+It is possible to create your navigation Android app without any server component.
+You'll need to sign up at the [GraphHopper Directions API](https://www.graphhopper.com/products/) and at [MapTiler](https://www.maptiler.com/cloud/) or compatible vector tile API providers and enter the API keys in the configuration (see below).

 ## License